Fibre bundle framework for unitary quantum fault tolerance: Geometric preliminaries

 The transition functions tell us how to line up different bundle coordinate charts over a point.
 We are also interested in relating the fibres at different points, and the notion of a connection tells us how to do that.

 In this section, we assume that all our topological spaces are also smooth manifolds, so the notions of tangent spaces, etc.\ make sense.
-If $M$ is a manifold, $T_p M$ is the tangent space of the manifold at the point $p$, and $TM = \sqcup_{p} T_p M$ is the \emph{tangent bundle}, a vector bundle over $M$ with fibre isomorphic to $T_p M$ for any point $p$.
+If $M$ is a manifold, then $T_p M$ is the tangent space of the manifold at the point $p$, and $TM = \sqcup_{p} T_p M$ is the \emph{tangent bundle}, a vector bundle over $M$ with fibre isomorphic to $T_p M$ over each point $p$.

 Let $E$ be a (smooth) fibre bundle with base space $B$, fibre $F$ and structure group $G$.
 Take an element $u$ of $E$, and let $F_p$ denote the fibre over $p=\pi(u)$.
-We now consider the tangent space $\TE{u}$ at $u$ of the \emph{total} manifold $E$.
+We now consider the tangent space $\TE{u}$ of the \emph{total} manifold $E$ over the point $u$.
 The idea is to break the vector space $\TE{u}$ into a direct sum of a vertical subspace $\VE{u}$ and a horizontal subspace $\HE{u}$.
 The subspace $\VE{u}$ will be canonically defined at each $u\in E$ as the tangent space to the submanifold $F_p$ of $E$, and we obtain the \emph{vertical bundle} $\VE{} = \sqcup_u \VE{u}$ over $E$.
 However, there are many ways of choosing the subspace $\HE{u}$ while ensuring that $\TE{u} = \VE{u} \oplus \HE{u}$.
 The Ehresmann connection is basically a ``good'' choice or a specification of such a subspace $\HE{u}$ at each $u\in E$.
 We give the precise statements below.
+The following definition is based on and generalizes the discussions in Sections 10.1.1 and 10.1.2 of \cite{Nakahara}.

-\begin{Definition}[Ehresmann connection] An \emph{Ehresmann connection} on $E$ is a choice of smooth vector subbundle $\HE{} = \sqcup_u \HE{u}$ of $TE$ over the base space $E$, called the \emph{horizontal bundle} (of the connection), whose fibres satisfy the following properties: \begin{enumerate} \item $\TE{u} = \HE{u} \oplus \VE{u}$ for every $u\in E$; \item $\HE{u}$ depends smoothly on $u$; \item Compatibility with the action of the structure group $G$ of the bundle. \end{enumerate} $\HE{u}$ is the fibre of $\HE{}$ over $u \in E$ and $\VE{u}$ is the fibre of $\VE{}$ over $u$. \end{Definition}
+\begin{Definition}[Ehresmann connection] An \emph{Ehresmann connection} on $E$ is a choice of piecewise smooth vector subbundle $\HE{} = \sqcup_u \HE{u}$ of $TE$ over $E$, called the \emph{horizontal bundle} (of the connection), whose fibres satisfy the following properties: \begin{enumerate} \item $\TE{u} = \HE{u} \oplus \VE{u}$ for every $u\in E$; \item $\HE{u}$ depends smoothly on $u$; \item $\HE{}$ is compatible with the action of the structure group $G$ of the bundle. \end{enumerate} $\HE{u}$ is the fibre of $\HE{}$ over $u \in E$ and $\VE{u}$ is the fibre of $\VE{}$ over $u$. \end{Definition}

-The precise formulation of property (\ref{item:struct_compat}) depends on the type of bundle.
-It is most straightforward to phrase property (\ref{item:struct_compat}) in terms of parallel transport, so we delay this part of the definition until later in this subsection when we have defined that.
+The precise formulation of property (\ref{item:struct_compat}) is most straightforwardly phrased in terms of parallel transport, so we delay this part of the definition until later in statement (\ref{sta:connection_compatibility}) of Section \ref{sec:horizontal_lift}, when we have defined parallel transport.

 The projection $\pi$ provides us with a map from $\HE{u}$ to $T_p B$ when $\pi(u) = p$, if we keep in mind equivalence classes of curves in both cases. $\HE{u}$ is a kind of lift of $T_p B$.
 Property (\ref{item:connection_basic}) ensures that the map is an isomorphism.
 Thus, we can think of the connection as a way of assigning a direction in the bundle for each direction in the base space.
 That is, it tells us how the position in the fibre changes when we move in the base space and therefore how the fibres at different points connect up.